romzorus/my-custom-jetporch/README.md

 Here is an illustration of how it is done so far
 ![Testing with Docker](/tests/test-illustration.png)

+Before running `cargo testdocker`, you need to install [docker](https://docs.docker.com/get-docker/).
+Also, to avoid permission issues, please add your user to the `docker` group in order to use the `docker` command without root privileges.
+This can be done with this command : `sudo usermod -aG docker $USER`

 **Feel free to send comments and contributions if you feel like it !**

 # Context